ayechanmyint73/Movie_Channel/README.md

 # Movie_Channel

-This movie channel project is the mini project which is created by using pure HTML and CSS.
+This CineFlix movie channel is the mini project in which the pure HTML and CSS has been used to develop.
+This channel includes three main parts; streaming session, popular movies session, and upcoming movies session.
+For the easy navigation, the duration of the movie and the type of the movie has been included.